sudkumar/php-python-mips/asgn3/README.md

 - src
     -ply: necessary plugin for python-ply
     -lexer.py: code for token generation
+    -parser.py: code for parser
+    -print_table: create html file for given parse tree json.
 - test
-    - Contains some test cases as input for lexer
+    - Contains some test cases as input for parser
 - makefile
     - To wrap all things and running